- Understanding Social Media

 Sidenote: Funny (or gross) story.
-My girlfriend only checks her Instagram whenever she’s on the toilet.
-It keeps her from going “down the rabbit hole” of random crap she sees on there (no pun intended).
+My partner only checks her Instagram whenever she's on the toilet.
+It keeps her from going "down the rabbit hole" of random crap she sees on there (no pun intended).

 Some of you may decide you don’t need to spend any more time on it.
 And others of you may think a few minutes a day works best.

-Cal Newport recommends in his book to use the time away from social media to spend on activities that you really enjoy in life.
-If you don’t know what those activities are, he suggests experimenting and trying new things.
+Cal Newport recommends to use the time away from social media to spend on activities that you really enjoy in life.
+If you don't know what those activities are, he suggests experimenting and trying new things.

 I'd say look at it as a vacation.
 Relax and have the most fun you can with something not related to social media.